 If you’re mostly working on easy sewing projects, there’s high chance you’ll simply get away by using one type: fusible fleece.
 It’s feels like felt, with one adhesive side, and it will give your project some nice body.
 Several brands and thicknesses; start with one and then switch to a thicker, denser one like or go for a thinner one like

 Not a pro advice, but rather one that will help you get on with your sewing asap and prevent that overwhelming feeling for when we face too many choices.

 Need examples?
 I used fusible fleece in these crafting projects:

-I used soft, fusible non-woven polyester interfacing here – it’s just a bit lighter than fusible fleece, and even more affordable.
+I used soft, fusible non-woven polyester interfacing here in my Marble Maze – Free Pattern and Tutorial – it’s just a bit lighter than fusible fleece, and even more affordable.
 You’ll recognize it from far because it’s totally light and puffy and has tiny glue dots on one side.

 Oh, and one more thing: take into account that depending on the continent you live on, some types of interfacing might be hard to find – like in this post on my Teya crossbody tote pattern, Caroline had issues to get fusible canvas stabilizer, but is very easy to find where I live.
 Check out how she used interlining instead!